-- (1) Subject to any other written law and except as provided in this section, an appeal shall lie- - (a) to the High Court, by any person convicted on a trial by a court presided over by a chief magistrate or a magistrate grade I; - (b) to a court presided over by a chief magistrate, by any person convicted on a trial by a magistrate grade II or grade III. - (2) Any appeal under subsection (1) may be on a matter of fact as well as on a matter of law. - (3) No appeal shall be allowed in the case of any person who has pleaded guilty and has been convicted on that plea by a magistrate's court except as to the legality of the plea or to the extent or legality of the sentence.
+- (1) Subject to any other written law and except as provided in this section, an appeal shall lie- - (a) to the High Court, by any person convicted on a trial by a court presided over by a chief magistrate or a magistrate grade I; - (b) to a court presided over by a chief magistrate, by any person convicted on a trial by a magistrate grade II. - [paragraph (b) amended by section 10(a) of Act 7 of 2007] - (2) Any appeal under subsection (1) may be on a matter of fact as well as on a matter of law.

-(4) No appeal shall be allowed in a case where a court presided over by a chief magistrate or a magistrate grade I has passed a sentence of imprisonment not exceeding one month only, or a fine not exceeding one hundred shillings only.
+(3) No appeal shall be allowed in the case of any person who has pleaded guilty and has been convicted on that plea by a magistrate's court except as to the legality of the plea or to the extent or legality of the sentence.

-- (5) Where an accused person has been acquitted by a magistrate's court, the Director of Public Prosecutions may appeal (or sanction an appeal in such manner as may be prescribed by the Minister by statutory instrument) on the ground that the acquittal is erroneous in law- - (a) to the High Court, where the accused person has been acquitted by a court presided over by a chief magistrate or a magistrate grade I; - (b) to a court presided over by a chief magistrate, where the accused person has been acquitted by a magistrate grade II or III. - (6) Any party to an appeal determined by a chief magistrate under subsection (1)(b) may appeal against the decision of the chief magistrate to the High Court on a matter of law (not including severity of sentence) but not on a matter of fact. - (7) The Director of Public Prosecutions may appeal to the High Court from the decision of a chief magistrate on an appeal under subsection (5)(b) on the ground that it is erroneous in law.
+- (4) No appeal shall be allowed in a case where a court presided over by a chief magistrate or a magistrate grade I has passed a sentence of imprisonment not exceeding one month only, or a fine not exceeding one hundred shillings only. - (5) Where an accused person has been acquitted by a magistrate's court, the Director of Public Prosecutions may appeal (or sanction an appeal in such manner as may be prescribed by the Minister by statutory instrument) on the ground that the acquittal is erroneous in law- - (a) to the High Court, where the accused person has been acquitted by a court presided over by a chief magistrate or a magistrate grade I; - (b) to a court presided over by a chief magistrate, where the accused person has been acquitted by a magistrate grade II. - [paragraph (b) amended by section 10(b) of Act 7 of 2007] - (6) Any party to an appeal determined by a chief magistrate under subsection (1)(b) may appeal against the decision of the chief magistrate to the High Court on a matter of law (not including severity of sentence) but not on a matter of fact. - (7) The Director of Public Prosecutions may appeal to the High Court from the decision of a chief magistrate on an appeal under subsection (5)(b) on the ground that it is erroneous in law.